 Then I’d apply my other filters, starting with my admittedly meager budget (adios Rohrbaugh, etc.) and caliber (I prefer .380 ACP in pocketguns due to recoil considerations).
 I’d lean toward striker-fired guns, I’d exclude a few manufacturers and I’d consider our in-depth reviews and editor ratings (when available).
 That should get me down to around 4–5 guns.
 Then I’d set out to handle and hopefully shoot those guns, take one more look at the user ratings and pick a winner from there.

 One last thought: Keep in mind the probable instability of ratings with low vote counts and extra-large margins of error.
-If the margin of error is up approaching ±2, don’t put a lot of stock in the rating because the gun’s true rating could fairly easily be one point higher or lower.
-(Yes High Standard AMT Backup currently at #7, I’m looking at you.)
+If the margin of error is up around ±2, don’t put a lot of stock in the rating because the gun’s true rating could fairly easily be one point higher or lower.
+(Yes High Standard and Kimber guns up in the top 10, I’m looking at you.)

 As these pocketguns receive more votes, the rankings will likely shift a bit, and the margins of error will slowly firm up.
 Unfortunately, the spreadsheet doesn’t update automatically; I have to do it manually because the apps don’t talk to each other.
 But I will update it periodically (note: I last updated it Nov.
 3, 2016).